lawrencemulders/cryptoapp/README.md

 (3) Performing API calls for specific use cases (see main.py)

 Upcoming iterations:
-(1) Introduce a stock API
-(2) Create configuration for the user to select interested metrics (3) Review Hugging Face for further metrics
+(1) Review Hugging Face for further metrics
-(4) Enable local tasks
+(2) Enable local tasks
+(3) Expand stock API use cases
+(4) Allow for modifying the excel to keep track of historical progress

 # Env File